The Digital Customer Journey Mapping Process: 5 Key Steps

 Not quite sure how to pinpoint these pain points?
 Then think in reverse: You have a product/service – what problem is your product/service solving for customers?
 That problem is your customer’s pain point.

-3. Know What Your Customer’s End-Goal Is
+3. Understand Your Customer’s End-Goal

 Are your customers searching for educational materials?
 Are they looking for a service or a product?

-However, if your customer is looking for immediate purchase, you’ll want to consider how to make their journey quick and efficient.
+However, if your customer is looking for an immediate purchase, you’ll want to consider how to make their journey quick and efficient.

 • Initial touchpoint – reads a blog on your website